kntj/PokerHandEvaluator/python/README.md

 The function can take both numbers and card strings (with format like: 'Ah' or '2C').
 Usage examples can be seen in `examples.py`.

-## Benchmark

-The performance is of course not as good as the C++ version but the benchmark results on *MacBook Pro 2,2 GHz Quad-Core Intel Core i7, 16GB* are as follow:

-CPython 3.7.4 (The standard python interpeter):

-PyPy3 (The python python interpeter):

 ## The simple evaluator

-The simple_evaluator is also possible to use and can take in from 5-9 arguments.
+The simple_evaluator is also possible to use and can take in from 5-7 arguments.
 But it has worse performance.